 Unfortunately, 50 years later we regret the poor graphic quality of movie posters.
 We'll blame it on client feedback.

 Originally, this poster was included as a bonus in a CD compiling the best of Dylan's songs.
 It was back in 1967.
 Since then, this image and the "I love NY", has entered the graphic design Pantheon.
 Credit given to Milton Glaser.
 To make a long story short, Dylan was ending his contract with the record company at that time, so he couldn't care less for Milton.
 Actually, he didn't even give him feedback at all.

 A project without client feedback!
 What a blast!

 On a side note, Milton Glaser took inspiration from a self-portrait from Marcel Duchamp to create this poster.

-For April's fool last year we already had fun with this Louvre logo.
+For April's fool last year we already had fun with the Louvre logo.
 Spare the rod and spoil the child.
-This logo is a cornerstone in graphic design, signed by the Grapus collective (the article is in French).
+This logo is a cornerstone in graphic design, signed by the Grapus collective.
 It's a rare example of a logo which highlights nothing about the place itself, but poetically embodies the silver lining fostered by the Louvre, opening our minds on culture.

-For the record, and thanks to the customer for once, we owe this logo to a customer feedback !
-During the creation process, Grapus Atelier had conceived a logo with a stylized pyramid, in a "Centre Pompidou" style.
+For the record, and thanks to the client for once, we owe this logo to a client feedback !
+During the creation process, Grapus Atelier had designed a logo with a stylized pyramid, in a "Centre Pompidou" style.
 Hopefully, the megalomany of architect Ieoh Ming Pei made things shift.
 He didn't stand that someone else could draw his pyramid.
 He thus prohibited the museum to use it in the logo.

 While gaving the logo a second try, Grapus found this bright idea.